Edward-Phillips/link_sort/readme.md

 to add insert all the links and remove any previously inserted links:

-type LinkSort.link_challenges with the linksort.rb file loaded up in the directory in question.
+type LinkSort.link_challenges with the linksort.rb file loaded up in the repository in question.

+The format of this repository is an example of the required layout for this tool to work effectively.